inaya-r/inaya-r.github.io/pages/about.md

 If you're into well-structured data systems, meaningful UX for analytics, or cross-functional collaboration, let’s chat!

-You can also view my [Github](https://github.com/inaya-r) to view all my projects.
+You can also view my [Github](https://github.com/inaya-r) to check out all my projects.

 📧 [inaya_rizvi@outlook.com](mailto:inaya_rizvi@outlook.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/inaya-rizvi/)